grammyjs/website/site/docs/plugins/chat-members.md

 All parameters are optional; if you don't provide them, `ctx.chat.id` and `ctx.from.id` will be used instead.
 Please notice that, if you don't provide a chat id and there's no `chat` property inside the context (for example: on inline query updates), this will throw an error.
 The same will happen if there's no `ctx.from` in the context.

 ## Aggressive storage

 The `enableAggressiveStorage` config option will install middleware to cache chat members without depending on the `chat_member` event.
 For every update, the middleware checks if `ctx.chat` and `ctx.from` exist.
 If they both do, it then proceeds to call `ctx.chatMembers.getChatMember` to add the chat member information to the storage in case it doesn't exist.

-Please note that this means the storage will be called for **every update**, which may be a lot, depending on how many updates your bot receives.
+Please note that this means the storage will be called for **every update**, which may be a lot, depending on how many updates your bot receives
 This also has the potential to impact the performance of your bot drastically.
 Only use this if you _really_ know what you're doing and are ok with the risks and consequences.

 ## Plugin Summary